 Ever the non-traditionalist, Davis attended Columbia University’s School of General Studies while building a production company for social impact and fundraising events.
-At Production Collective and Citizen Engagement Lab, she built capacity with clients and partners for impact, fundraising, and organizational effectiveness.
+At Production Collective and Citizen Engagement Lab, she built capacity with clients and partners for social impact, fundraising, and organizational effectiveness.
 Starting in 2015, with leadership positions at DataKind and Partnership on AI, she immersed herself in technology and society.

 Davis’ race and technology studies have been a way to investigate a glaring and contemporary example of the inequalities that she continuously explores, addresses, and seeks to repair.
 Her published work in AI Now has influenced the US Congress, the US Government Accountability Office, and the European Commission.
 She has appeared as a discussant with Hilton Als at UC Berkeley, and is an associate producer for the documentary feature Acts of Reparation.
 Working towards a truly representative multiracial democracy, she served as the Board Chair of Vote.org for seven years, reaching tens of millions of new and underrepresented voters.